Generic Name: mesalamine (me-SAL-a-meen)

 - you are allergic to any ingredient in Rowasa enema, nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, naproxen), or salicylates (eg, aspirin)

-- you are younger than 18 years of age and you have the flu or chickenpox, or you have received a live vaccine (eg, varicella, influenza) within the past 6 weeks
+- you are younger than 18 years old and you have the flu or chickenpox or have received a live vaccine (eg, varicella, influenza) within the past 6 weeks

 - you are taking probenecid or sulfinpyrazone

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Rowasa enema.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: